josamontiel/Detection-Engineering-Framework/development-phase-A.md

 Attack Simulation is usually an activity where security experts such as the Red team or penetration testing team work with blue team or SOC monitoring analysts to identify how an adversary operates.
 The ultimate goal is to identify what actual telemetry is generated within the security controls and assets of the organisation during the simulation, which can help build contextual detection rules.

-The Attack simulation exercise allows the Detection Engineering Framework development team to identify what actual assets, data sources, telemetry and telemetry fields would be generated during an attack, which would then allow for system like SIEM to detect and alert on its occurrence.
+The Attack simulation exercise allows the Detection Engineering Framework development team to identify what actual assets, data sources, telemetry and telemetry fields would be generated during an attack, which would then allow for detection system to detect and alert on its occurrence.
 Without an attack simulation exercise the development team at its best would be either guessing or be overly confident in its development process.
 It is also essential to continually evaluate the state of the infrastructure for new or absent telemetry, since no environment is always static, and by carrying out attack simulations it ensures that any change in the organisation's digital environment is kept in check and align the detection capability for a continual changing environment.

 A more modern way of conducting such attack simulations is to equip Breach and Attack Simulation (BAS) platforms.
 A Breach and Attack platform simulates, assesses, and validates the most current attack techniques used by advanced persistent threats (APTs) and other malicious entities.
 It does this along the entire attack path to an organization's critical assets, then provides a prioritized list of remediation steps if any weaknesses are discovered.
 These simulations can be run on a 24/7, 365 basis, which ensures that organizations maintain much deeper visibility into the true state of their defence readiness and the Detection Engineering Framework are developed with most accurate efficacy.